Trying to figure out what to pack in your hospital bag for you and your baby? Here’s the list of the essentials I have packed for my 6th baby.

 I was in for my third non-stress test with baby #5, overdue, and just knew I wasn’t having the baby anytime soon.
 I told the baby sitter I would be home in two hours tops, and planned what I would treat myself to for lunch on the way home.
 This whole plan just has bad idea written all over it!
 Note to self: when over due and heading in for a non-stress test, bring hospital bag, have a back-up plan for kids, and eat something before!!!

 As I sat in my hospital gown waiting for my Doctor to come break my water, I was quickly texting my husband everything I needed.
 It gets wordy trying to describe not only what you need, but where everything is.
-I kept the list fairly simple, listing only the essentials.
+I tried to keep the list fairly simple, listing only the essentials.
 Somehow, I still felt that I overpacked as we were leaving the hospital.

 What You Need:

-- Burp cloth.
+Burp cloth.
 We mostly use the plain old Gerber cloth diapers.
 They are super absorbent.
 Chances are, your baby is going to spit up on the way home.
-If your baby is anything like mine, they will probably scream most of the way home.
+If your baby is anything like mine are, they will probably scream most of the way home.
 The last thing you will want to do is change them as soon as you walk in the door.

 What You Don’t Need: